doctornono/script.dejavu/docs/INSTALL.md

 No email or password is typed in Kodi.
 The account is created on the phone.

 After a successful sign-in, dejaVu may offer to **import your Kodi library** (history, ratings, collection).
+You can also start the import later from **Settings → Kodi**.
+What is copied to [dejaVu.plus](https://dejavu.plus) is explained in [PARAMETRES.md](PARAMETRES.md).

 Automatic scrobbling then starts: playback in Kodi is sent to dejaVu.plus.